KrossKinetic/NotiSentry-Smart-DND/README.md

 # NotiSentry

 NotiSentry is a WIP modern Android application designed to help users reclaim their focus by intelligently managing, filtering, and summarizing notifications.
 Built with the latest Android technologies, this app provides a robust solution to notification overload.
 Below are the intended specifications for the app.

-Do note, that Gemini Nano is not properly working yet as I do not own a Pixel 9 device.
+PS: Do note, that Gemini Nano is not properly working yet as I do not own a Pixel 9 device.
 I have a Pixel 8 Pro and as of now my device does not work with Gemini Nano, as a workaround I have been testing my app with Gemini Flash 2.5 using Firebase and Vortex AI.
 I will swap it with Gemini Nano for the privacy-focus that I promised as soon as I can test it and then I will release the first version of the app.

 ## ✨ Features